niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 <div style="clear:both;"></div>

-!!! note ""
+!!! tip ""
     ## **Introduction**
     This seminar is based on the framework of [FabAcademy](https://fabacademy.org/)'s programme, a fast paced, hands-on learning experience where participants learn rapid-prototyping by planning and executing a new project each week.
 Here we had the chance to experiment with different prototyping techniques to pursue our own vision.

 !!! note ""